Why Most Business Blogs Fail (And How to Build One That Actually Works)

 There’s no real direction behind what’s being written.

-So you either write whatever comes to mind…or you don’t write at all.
+You may do a little research, write whatever comes to mind…or you don’t write at all.

-You’re no longer guessing.
+But when you start writing with intention, you’re no longer guessing.
 You’re refining.

 Instead of inspiration alone, we move into connection + direction.